 DR.WALTER is the biggest insurance and also bank account provider for international students in Germany.

 Fintiba offers blocked account as well as health insurance.
 They provide services exceptionally for international students in Germany.
 You either can open only blocked bank account there or two in one account and health insurance for your stay in Germany.

-Blocked account isn’t free in Germany, there is always initial fee and monthly payments (around 5 EUR).
+A blocked account isn’t free in Germany, there is always an initial fee and monthly payments (around 5 EUR).